 Understanding Mescaline and Peyote

 Mescaline abuse comes with serious risks.
-Although groups which use peyote as part of their religions are exempt, it is illegal to use, possess or manufacture Mescaline in the United States and Mexico.
+It is illegal to use, possess or manufacture Mescaline in the United States and Mexico, although groups which use peyote as part of their religions are exempt.
 In the United States, the penalties for possessing Mescaline include heavy fines and years in prison.
-In addition to being legally dangerous, Mescaline abuse also causes numerous physical and mental symptoms.
+In addition to being legally dangerous, using Mescaline also causes numerous physical and mental symptoms.
 These include nausea, chills, anxiety, and depression.
 In extreme cases, Mescaline abuse may result in seizures and psychosis.
 Furthermore, some people experience terrifying hallucinations during Mescaline “trips” which leave them traumatized.

 Take action & empower yourself

 Call now to be connected to a compassionate treatment specialist.

 Mescaline withdrawal occurs when the sudden absence of Mescaline in the body lowers the levels of neurotransmitters in the brain.
 When Mescaline enters the bloodstream, it stimulates the over-production of serotonin and dopamine, two neurotransmitters which regulate emotions and cause feelings of relaxation.
 Therefore, when Mescaline intake ends, a person may experience dysphoria as the brain returns to its pre-Mescaline neurotransmitter levels.
 Dysphoria is a condition which involves depression, restlessness, and anxiety.
 In addition to dysphoria, Mescaline detox patients may also suffer from forms of paranoia and psychosis as well as flashbacks to previous hallucinations.